walter74ucla/GA-Homework-1-hw-unix-cli-practice/README.md

 * Try applying one command to **all** files in a single directory (where necessery)
 * Try applying one command to **all files that match a pattern**.
 * Try using a mix of absolute and relative paths.

-* Read about the famous text editor "vi" online.
-It's included with  and see if you can use it to create and edit a small ["Hello, World!"](https://en.wikipedia.org/wiki/%22Hello,_World!%22_program) JavaScript program
+* If you're a glutton for punishment, read about the famous text editor "vi" online.
+It's included with all Unix systems, and although it has a steep learning curve, it is an incredibly powerful text editor.
+You can run a tutorial program that will teach you some `vi`/`vim` commands by typing `vimtutor` in your Terminal.
+See if you can use it to create and edit a small ["Hello, World!"](https://en.wikipedia.org/wiki/%22Hello,_World!%22_program) JavaScript program!

 <br>
 <hr>